-In particular, the scheme participants must inform QS in cases in which:
+In particular, the scheme participants must inform QS in cases where:

-- nonconformities occur in the procurement of goods, in animal production or marketing that might pose a risk to food or feed safety - preliminary proceedings are initiated due to violation of regulations regarding animal welfare or to regulations to secure feed or food safety - media investigations critical reports in the media, or public protests are held on issues related to feed or food safety or animal welfare.
+- nonconformities occur in the procurement of goods, in animal production or marketing that might pose a risk to food or feed safety - preliminary proceedings are initiated due to violation of regulations regarding animal welfare or to regulations to secure feed or food safety media investigations critical reports in the media, or public protests are held on issues related to feed or food safety or animal welfare.
+Paper of incident Emergency plan Every company must have an emergency plan.
+It must contain at least the following contact details: Contact person who is familiar with the situation at the company (e.g. family member, advisor) Attending veterinarian (farm veterinarian) Technical emergency service (e.g. electrician) for heating, ventilation and feeding systems Emergency plan (Recommendation: QS sample form: Emergency Plan) 3 Cattle farming requirements 3.1 Traceability and labelling 3.1.1 Purchsing and incoming goods $^{ extstyle Q}$ The purchase of goods and services for cattle production, as well as the purchase of livestock, must be documented (date, type, quantity, supplier).
+The documentation (e.g. on basis of accompanying documents such as delivery notes or invoices) makes it possible to retrace purchased livestock, goods and services at any time.
+This applies, among others, to: Livestock Feed (proof of the charging number) Animal medication Cleaning agents and disinfectants Services (e.g. the use of service providers for feed production, animal transporters) accompanying documents (e.g. delivery notes, invoices), sack tags of feed 3.1.2 Verification of eligibility of delivery Livestock owners are obliged to purchase certain feed and feed additives, animals, or services exclusively from companies that are eligible to deliver for QS.
+For this purpose, the QS eligibility of delivery of the respective suppliers/service providers must be verified.
+At the time of delivery/service, the suppliers/service providers must be eligible to deliver for the respective production scope in the QS database.

-Every livestock owner must have access to a paper of incident (recommendation: QS-paper of incident) in order to pass on all of the required information to specified recipients without delay.
-A responsible person who can be reached in case of an incident must be nominated by the company.

-Paper of incident

-Emergency plan

-Every company must have an emergency plan.
-It must contain at least the following contact details:

-- Contact person who is familiar with the situation at the company (e.g. family member, advisor) - Attending veterinarian (farm veterinarian) - Technical emergency service (e.g. electrician) for heating, ventilation and feeding systems - Emergency plan (see sample form supporting document emergency plan)

-3 Cattle farming requirements

-3.1 Traceability and labelling

-3.1.1 Operational purchases and incoming goods $^{ extstyle Q}$

-The purchase of goods and services used in cattle production, as well as the purchase of livestock, must be documented (date, type, quantity, supplier).
-The documentation (e.g. on basis of delivery notes or invoices) makes it possible to retrace purchased livestock, goods and services at any time and be able to prove their unobjectionable quality in the event of a complaint.

-This applies, among others, to:

-- Livestock

-- Feed and feed additives (proof of the charging number)

-- Animal medication

-- Cleaning agents and disinfectants - Services (e.g. the use of mobile feed milling and mixing plant, animal transporters) - Delivery notes, invoices, sack tags of feed

-3.1.2 Verification of eligibility of delivery

-Livestock owners are obliged to purchase certain feed and feed additives, animals, or services exclusively from companies that are eligible to deliver for QS.
-For this purpose, the QS eligibility of delivery of the respective suppliers must be verified.
-At the time of delivery/service, the suppliers must be eligible to deliver for the respective production scope in the QS database.

 The procedure for checking the eligibility of delivery must be comprehensible.
 In addition to the query in the scheme participant search, the individual recipient and supplier list in the QS database can also be used.

-The verification of the eligibility of delivery is relevant for the criteria

-- \Rightarrow 3.1.4 [K.O.]
-Origin and marketing - ⇒ 3.2.10 Livestock transport - \Rightarrow 3.3.4 [K.O.]
-Feed procurement - ⇒ 3.3.8 [K.O.]
-Use of mobile feed milling and mixing plants.

-3.1.3 [K.O.]
-Marking and identification of livestock $^{\mathbb{Q}}$

-All livestock must be marked/identifiable (e.g. due to German Animal Transport Regulation (or relevant national legislation) and EU Hygiene Package (EC) No. 852 - 853/2004 (Meat Hygiene Regulation)).

-Livestock owners must mark every animal with two ear tags (calves within seven days after birth), which are provided by the responsible authority or authorised subordinate body.
-If an animal loses an ear tag, the livestock owner must apply to the responsible authority for a replacement without delay and mark the animal immediately again.

-Cattle may only be transported if it is properly marked.
+The verification of the eligibility of delivery is relevant for the criteria ⇒ 3.1.4 [K.O.]
+Origin and marketing ⇒ 3.1.6 Livestock transport ⇒ 3.3.4 [K.O.]
+Feed procurement ⇒ 3.3.8 [K.O.]
+Use of service providers for feed production 3.1.3 [K.O.]
+Marking and identification of livestock All livestock must be marked/identifiable (e.g. due to German Animal Transport Regulation (or relevant national legislation) and EU Hygiene Package (EC) No. 852 - 853/2004 (Meat Hygiene Regulation)).
+Livestock owners must permanently mark every animal with two official ear tags (calves within seven days afte birth).
+If an animal loses an ear tag, the livestock owner must apply for an official replacement without delay and mark the animal immediately again.
+Cattle may only be transported if it is properly marked. accompanying documents (e.g. delivery notes)

-Delivery notes

 3.1.4 [K.O.]
-Origin and marketing $^{\rm Q}$
+Origin and marketing

-Only animals from QS-certified companies that are eligible to deliver may be marketed as QS-animals (in the following QS-animals are animals, that are produced and marketed in a QS company with eligibility to deliver according to the OS scheme.
+Only animals from QS-certified companies that are eligible to deliver may be marketed as QS-animals.